TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # Semantic Transformation of the Bacdive Database

 This is version 1.0.0 of the RDF counterpart of the Bacdive database produced by TIB in the context of the DIASPora project.
-Version 1.0.0 is a direct map of the database, meaning TIB does not annotate the original data with external ontologies, instead it utilizes the structure of the database as the structure of the transformed RDF graph.
+Version 1.0.0 is a direct map of the database, meaning TIB does not annotate the original data with external ontologies, instead, it utilizes the structure of the database as the structure of the transformed RDF graph.
 Future versions will iteratively add ontologies.
 Transformation is done using RML mappings and rules.

-In order to automate the transformation process and control over the input tables as well as the intermediate and final outputs, a CI/CD automation pipeline has been employed.
+In order to automate the transformation process and control the input tables as well as the intermediate and final outputs, a CI/CD automation pipeline has been employed.
 The pipeline is maintained under the same source control and versioning mechanisms to facilitate access, configuration, and re-execution.
-The pipeline is composed of a sequence of steps, each performing a set of related operations e.g., fetching data from the Bacdive database, converting into csv, cleaning, transformaing into RDF triples, storing the triples in the triple store of choice, and querying and validating the triples.
+The pipeline is composed of a sequence of steps, each performing a set of related operations e.g., fetching data from the Bacdive database, converting into csv, cleaning, transforming into RDF triples, storing the triples in the triple store of choice, and querying and validating the triples.
 In order to run the pipeline and the steps Python, MySQL workbench, Jenkins, and GraphDB are required.
 In the following sections the installation, configuration, and running of the tools as well as the pipeline are described: